ekandreas/phpgrid/readme.md

 Place a shortcode [phpgrid table="wp_posts"] in your post or page HTML-editor and the grid with posts should be listed in the frontend.

 ## Shortcode
-You have to use the attribute 'table' to assign an existin database table.
+You have to use the attribute 'table' to assign an existing database table.
 Eg,
 ```text
 [phpgrid table="wp_options"]
 ```